1. Organisational and investment approach

 1.4.
 Key management & investment personnel

->

-> With around 3,600 personnel located in 23 countries, UBS Asset Management is a truly global asset manager.
-Our principal offices are in Chicago, Frankfurt, Hartford, Hong Kong, London, New York, Paris, Singapore, Sydney, Tokyo and Zurich.
+With around 3,400 personnel located in 22 markets, UBS Asset Management is a truly global asset manager.
+Our principal offices are in Chicago, Frankfurt, Hartford, Hong Kong SAR, London, New York, Paris, Singapore, Sydney, Tokyo and Zurich.

->

-> UBS Asset Management (Australia) Ltd is a 100% owned subsidiary of UBS Group AG
+UBS Asset Management (Australia) Ltd is a 100% owned subsidiary of UBS Group AG

 2. Internal governance